19. Automation and Editing Envelopes

-When working with automation data in the Arrangement View, the Edit menu commands behave differently depending on whether or not your selection is within the clip track or its automation lanes.
+When working with automation data in the Arrangement View, several Edit menu commands behave differently depending on whether or not your selection is within the clip track or its automation lanes.

-To copy, cut, delete or duplicate automation from a track, independent of the associated clip, make sure the parameter you want to work with is in its own lane.
-Any edit commands applied to an envelope selection within a single lane will only apply to this envelope.
-The clip itself will be unaffected.
+Cut, Copy, Duplicate or Delete commands applied to an envelope selection within a single lane will only apply to this envelope.
+The clip itself and other automation that occurs in that time selection will be unaffected.
 You can also work with envelopes in multiple lanes simultaneously.

-If you want your edits to apply to both the clip and all of its associated envelopes, apply edit commands to a selection in the clip track.
+If you want your edits to apply to both the clip and all of its associated envelopes, ensure the Lock Envelopes switch is disabled and apply edit commands to a selection in the clip track.